-Item Chapter and Paragraph in School Administration Guide Key Content and Guidelines/Handbooks Name(s) of Responsible Person(s) Position Date of Completing Review and Follow-up Ensure that all fire services installations and equipment, including fire extinguishers, are in good condition and easily accessible Provide additional buckets of water and sand in laboratories for extinguishing fire Display the fire escape routes plan in all classrooms and dormitories Conduct fire drills at least once every six months and ensure that all members of the school participate Ensure that when an alarm is sounded on one fire alarm bell, it is immediately relayed to all other alarm bells Adhere to the restrictions and requirements for the use of naked flame on school premises 13.
+Item Chapter and Paragraph in School Administration Guide Key Content and Guidelines/Handbooks Name(s) of Responsible Person(s) Position Date of Completing Review and Follow-up Ensure that all fire services installations and equipment, including fire extinguishers, are in good condition and easily accessible Provide additional fire extinguishers and/or fire blankets for laboratories, design & technology / art rooms and computer classrooms in accordance with the Fire Safety Requirements Display the fire escape routes plan in all classrooms and dormitories Conduct fire drills at least once every six months and ensure that all members of the school participate Ensure that when an alarm is sounded on one fire alarm bell, it is immediately relayed to all other alarm bells Adhere to the restrictions and requirements for the use of naked flame on school premises 13.
 Stair wells or other kinds of light wells 8.3.4 • Construct safety nets on every floor of stair wells or other kinds of light wells for the sake of the safety 14.
 Crisis management 3.7.1 & 8.4 Set up a Crisis Management Team to formulate school-based mechanisms, procedures, guidelines and contingency plans, which should be regularly reviewed and updated as necessary, for effective handling of crises Conduct drills periodically